 Why Choose Heroin Addiction Treatment?

 Heroin in the USA has become a national epidemic.
-That is why heroin addiction treatment centers have become a main focus in addiction treatment.
-From the 2014 to 2015, deaths due to heroin overdoses increased by 20.6%, with about 13,000 people dying in 2015 according to the CDC.
+That is why heroin addiction treatment centers have become the main focus in addiction treatment.
+From 2014 to 2015, deaths due to heroin overdoses increased by 20.6%, with about 13,000 people dying in 2015 according to the CDC.
 The amount of deaths due to heroin from 2002 until 2015 is astronomical.
 Heroin is an extremely dirty and dangerous drug.
-Heroin is a very addictive drug due to the direct injection into the blood stream.
+Heroin is a very addictive drug due to the direct injection into the bloodstream.
 By shooting up this harmful drug, it will make the user grow a strong dependency to it.

 - Compulsive feelings to scratch or pick at sick

 - Loss of menstrual cycle in women (amenorrhea)

 - Needle track marks

 - Transferrable diseases spread through the use of shared needles (HIV, Hepatitis B, Hepatitis C)

 The individual who is going to be entering into a heroin addiction treatment facility must first understand and admit that they have an addiction problem and that it is not only affecting them but the others around them.
 Once our addiction specialists find the proper treatment facility for them, the next step is the detoxification of the body.
 The purpose of the detox process is to relieve bodies dependency of the heroin addiction.

 While detoxing off of heroin, the longer someone abused the drug factors into how severe their withdrawal symptoms may be.
 Vomiting, muscle and bone pain, sweating, and shaking are just some of the withdrawal symptoms.
 Heroin abusers should never just stop abruptly or go “cold turkey” without medical staff around to help maintain and keep them safe.
 There are 5 detoxification methods that are recommended while seeking sobriety.